perj/sebuild/docs/descriptors/config.md

 CONFIG directive at all, its entire contents is optional.
 The most common options to add are `configvars`, `config_script` and `flavors`.

-To configure what's being built and how you will need something like this:
+A config directive with full contents will look something like this.

 	CONFIG(
 		buildversion_script[sebuild/buildversion.sh]
+		compiler[gcc]
 		flavors[dev release]
 		configvars[
 			sebuild/config.ninja